-The course was excellent, challenging, thought-provoking and engaging.
+"The course was excellent, challenging, thought-provoking and engaging.
 It is exactly what is needed for leaders in the arts sector.
-It provided me personally with a great opportunity to review and test my own practice, and to draw on the wisdom of others, both the impressive speakers and academics and the other arts leaders on the course, who were all brilliant.
+It provided me personally with a great opportunity to review and test my own practice and to draw on the wisdom of others, both the impressive speakers and academics and the other arts leaders on the course, who were all brilliant."
 Graham Henderson, Chief Executive of the Rimbaud & Verlaine Foundation

-Oxford Cultural Leaders did two things for me.
-It told me what I was doing right and what I was doing wrong, but it also showed me what I can do differently.
-Alistair Burtenshaw, Director, The Charleston Trust
+"Oxford Cultural Leaders did two things for me.
+It told me what I was doing right and what I was doing wrong, but it also showed me what I can do differently."
+Alistair Burtenshaw, Director, Watts Gallery – Artists’ Village

-The programme gave me confidence and renewed energy, as well as a useful chance to step outside the immediate pressures of my organisation and consider the issues I face from a distance.
-[It] both supported and reinvigorated my approach.
-Henrietta Boex, Director, Falmouth Art Gallery
+"The programme gave me confidence and renewed energy, as well as a useful chance to step outside the immediate pressures of my organisation and consider the issues I face from a distance.
+It both supported and reinvigorated my approach."
+Henrietta Boex, Director of Cultural Services, Falmouth Town Council

-Since the course I have had renewed energy and the projects I organise are now much more focused and larger scale.
+"Since the course I have had renewed energy and the projects I organise are now much more focused and larger scale."
 Lone Britt Christensen, Cultural Attaché, Embassy of Denmark, London

 Why should you choose Oxford Cultural Leaders over other programmes?

-What surprised me most was the programme's ability to suspend the participants’ status issues and positioning and create a trusting, open, generous and sharing environment between us.
-It allowed us to work really well together, and this did generate some incredible moments of co-creation.
+"What surprised me most was the programme's ability to suspend the participants’ status issues and positioning and create a trusting, open, generous and sharing environment between us.
+It allowed us to work really well together, and this did generate some incredible moments of co-creation."
 Anette Østerby, Head of Visual Arts, Danish Arts Council

-It was the perfect programme.
+"It was the perfect programme.
 I have never been on a course that was so carefully thought through and planned.
-It gave me new perspectives – the Business School involvement gives perspectives you wouldn’t get elsewhere.
+It gave me new perspectives – the Business School involvement gives perspectives you wouldn’t get elsewhere."
 Lone Britt Christensen, Cultural Attaché, Embassy of Denmark, London

 Which session had the most impact and why?

-Working together with my colleagues to prepare a business pitch as part of the entrepreneurship seminar with the Said Business School.
+"Working together with my colleagues to prepare a business pitch as part of the entrepreneurship seminar with the Said Business School.
 It was a real pleasure to work as a team and under pressure with such a talented and experienced group of arts leaders, and to present alongside them.
 This was merely one of the highlights.
 The programme as a whole was full of great experiences of shared working, which was educative, useful and enjoyable."
 Graham Henderson, Chief Executive of the Rimbaud & Verlaine Foundation

 What have you used from the programme in your work place?

-I had a trustees meeting the week after the programme and found the programme had given me an injection of confidence and assurance.
-I want to develop some specific projects around leadership which may lead on to capital development plans and this is all a result of what came out of the Oxford course.
+"I had a trustees meeting the week after the programme and found the programme had given me an injection of confidence and assurance.
+I want to develop some specific projects around leadership which may lead on to capital development plans and this is all a result of what came out of the Oxford course."
 Stephen Allen, Head of Learning and Programmes, National Museums Scotland

 Where there any other benefits to attending the programme?

-The calibre of participants was incredibly high and we came from such different organisations.
-Here am I starting something from scratch whereas other colleagues were looking to reinvigorate practice in established organisations, but we still all converged on the same points.
+"The calibre of participants was incredibly high and we came from such different organisations.
+Here am I starting something from scratch whereas other colleagues were looking to reinvigorate practice in established organisations, but we still all converged on the same points."
 Graham Henderson, Chief Executive of the Rimbaud & Verlaine Foundation